oktadev/spring-boot-microservices-example/OKTA.md

 }
 ```

-**NOTE:** There is an issue with Juiser 1.0.0 that it won't initialize properly if you don't have at least one `@Controller` in your project.
+**NOTE:** There is an issue with Juiser 1.0.0 that it won't initialize  if you don't have at least one `@Controller` in
+your project.

 Create a `home.html` template in `src/main/resources/templates/home.html` and populate it with the following code.